 Unless you live under a rock, you are quite aware of the prevalence of social media.
 Whether it is Twitter, Facebook, Instagram or LinkedIn, social media is embedded in our lives.
 Especially with younger generations, social media has become the method by which people communicate their feelings, stay in touch with others and get their information.
-It goes without saying that from an electronic discovery and evidentiary standpoint, the benefits to getting this information are many.
+It goes without saying that from an electronic discovery and evidentiary standpoint, the benefits to getting this information through social media forensics are many.

 The one aspect of social media that easily comes to mind as being evidentiary is the very content itself.
 On networks such as Facebook and Twitter, people will post their views and opinions.
 Users will talk about practically anything often with the misconception that just their friends can see their posts when on the contrary their posts are often seen by the general public as well.
 Quite often the posts include photos, photos that may show someone on vacation when they are supposed to be taking sick leave or taking part in strenuous activities when they are supposedly injured.